 The Importance of the Three-Pronged Approach to Financial Reporting.

-Along with the statement of cash flows, the P&L and balance sheet are often part of a three-pronged approach to financial reporting.
+Along with the statement of cash flows, the P&L and balance sheet are included in the monthly reporting offered by our outsourced controller services.
 Don’t forget that your balance sheet tells you how efficient business is at turning profits into cash.
 But the balance sheet doesn’t tell you about your revenue, income or cash flow, so should be used together with the other two reports.
 All of these financial reports are important for investors or stakeholders to review to understand the value and health of your company.